pochette en cuir matelassé

 9. FINAL ASSEMBLY

-• Slip the outer bag into the lining right sides together and stitch the top edge 1 cm apart.
+• Slide the outer bag into the lining right sides together and stitch the top edge 1 cm.

-• Turn the work over through the opening left in step 6 in the lining.
-Close the liner by hand or machine.
+• Turn the work inside out through the opening left in step 6 in the lining.
+Close the lining by hand or machine.

-• Position the lining in the bag and topstitch the top edge of the bag at 0.5 mm (photo 4).
+• Place the lining in the bag and topstitch the top edge of the bag at 0.5 mm (photo 4).

 Quilted leather pouch tutorial